Mackenzie And Maddie Ziegler’s Mom Under Fire For Allowing Daughters To Be Alone With Boys Overnight

 Mackenzie Ziegler is also doing incredibly well for herself, as the young star has just released a clothing line with Justice, a brand for young girls.
 She is also going on her own tour this summer in which she will act as the headliner with some of her music.
 The youngest Ziegler has come out of her older sister’s shadow and is now making waves of her own in the music industry.

-Both girls are happy to have left Dance Moms behind and neither one of them are eager to speak on the subject matter.
+Both girls are happy to have left Dance Moms behind, and neither one of them are eager to speak on the subject matter.

 [Featured Image by Alberto E. Rodriguez/Getty Images]